 Now let’s get down to the details…

 I spent a week wandering around Santorini like a tourist (I quite enjoyed that, I must say).
-I took the bus and visited Fira, Oia, Kamari and Perissa.
+I took the bus and visited Fira, Oia, Kamari, and Perissa.

 Here are all the things I did in each village/town and the places I found open along the way.